sympatovit/condenser/readme.md

 ### Quick-start instructions ###

 * Edit `servers.json` with details about each of your servers
- * Included are many example servers - remove these if not needed
+ * Included are many example servers.
+Remove any that are not needed
 * Make a copy of `sample.secrets.json` named `secrets.json`
 * Edit `secrets.json` with secrets for each server and each app
- * Included are example secrets for the three example servers and example apps
-* Run `condenser -list` to confirm your configuration is correct
+* Run `condenser -list` to confirm your configuration is valid
-* Run `condenser -update` to install all servers defined in `servers.json`
+* Run `condenser -update` to install all servers you've defined
  * On first run, [steamcmd](https://developer.valvesoftware.com/wiki/SteamCMD) will trigger an e-mail to your Steam account
  * You will be prompted to enter the [Steam Guard](https://support.steampowered.com/kb_article.php?ref=4020-ALZM-5519) code contained in that e-mail
-* Run `condenser -launch` to start all servers defined in `servers.json`
+* Run `condenser -launch` to start all servers you've defined

 ### Configuring condenser ###